lilciv/RustServerInstaller/README.md

 </br>

 **Note:** It is not recommended to move the install directory of your server after the script has run, as the UpdateServer.bat file will no longer function as expected.
-While you can manually update the file to reference the new directory, it is generally easier and recommended to run the script from scratch to complete a fresh Rust Server install, and then copy over your **server** and **oxide** folders, ensuring your identity name remains the same.
+While you can manually update the file to reference the new directory, it is generally easier and recommended to run the script from scratch to complete a fresh Rust Server install, and then copy over your **server** and **oxide** or **carbon** folders, ensuring your identity name remains the same.

 ## Custom Maps